 The east and west lightcurves are provided in two different flavors, raw and TFA.
-Raw data are the direct products of the difference imaging pipeline If you are looking for large amplitude periodic variation, like Cepheids or RR Lyrae, or punctuated variability at significant variation, like EBs or flares, we recommend using the raw data.
+Raw data are the direct products of the difference imaging pipeline.
+If you are looking for large amplitude periodic variations, like Cepheids or RR Lyrae, or punctuated variability at significant amplitude, like EBs or flares, we recommend using the raw data.
 The typical RMS for the raw lightcurves is 1% to 3% for stars with 8 < V < 10.
 We also have a detrending procedure using the TFA algorithm from Kovács et al, which removes common trends to the data analogous to the Kepler CBVs.
 That is better for looking for small-amplitude variability like Delta Scu and Gamma Dor pulsations, or transits.
 The typical RMS of TFA lightcurves is 0.5% to 1.5% for stars with 8 < V < 10.

-For a given target, once can combine the east and west lightcurves to a combined version.
+For a given target, one can combine the east and west lightcurves to a combined version.
 The procedure for that depends on whether one is using raw or TFA data, and the type of variability one is looking for.
 Because the blending pattern in each orientation can be different, the amplitude of variation of the same star can be different in east and west, having been diluted by blending effects to different degrees.
 We have some procedures that can partially correct for that, but they are not fully automated.

 We are honored to have received the Award of Distinction at the 25th Annual Communicator Awards from the Academy of Interactive and Visual Arts for this website, together with our web design partners at 3twenty9 Design, LLC....
 Read More